hermangroup/docs/governance/using.rst

   proposal information
 - payment-count: how many cycles the proposal is requesting payment
 - block-start: the requested start of proposal payments
-- dash-address: the address to receive proposal payments
+- historia-address: the address to receive proposal payments
-- monthly-payment-dash: the requested payment amount
+- monthly-payment-historia: the requested payment amount

 Persistence
 -----------